 If you are flying from/to Frankfurt, please do not forget to cover your nose and mouth with protective equipment (a face mask) at the airport.
 This obligation applies to the premises of terminals, shops, restaurants (excluding drinking and eating) and airport means of transport.
 Children under the age of six and people who cannot have airways blocked for health or psychological reasons are subject to exemption.

 Before the trip, review the new measures applied by the Icelandic government to enter the territory of Iceland.

 The Icelandic authorities require all arriving passengers to undergo quarantine.
 All passengers traveling to Iceland are required to fill out a pre-registration form before arrival, which includes their contact information, address during their quarantine in Iceland and a declaration of health.
 Children born 2005 or later are exempt from pre-registration, testing and quarantine related to travel.
 Quarantine duration after arrival is 14 days but by undergoing a test for COVID-19 on arrival to Iceland and again after 5 days, this period may be shortened (see covid.is for details).
 A fee is charged for the test, payable on registration or at the border when the first sample is collected.
 The 2nd test is included in this charge.

 Learn more about the conditions of entering the country here:

 Instructions for quarantine for visitors in Iceland

 Frequently Asked Questions

-As of 15 September 2020, people arriving in the Netherlands who had spent time in Prague prior to their journey must quarantine themselves for ten days.
+As of 15 September 2020, people arriving in the Netherlands who had spent time in the Czech Republic prior to their journey must quarantine themselves for ten days.
 This applies even to people who show no symptoms of Covid-19 or have tested negative for the disease.
 The measure does not apply to those travelling from other parts of the Czech Republic.

 For more details, see here.